import psychopg2

 and {httr2}

-provide easy helpers for adding authentication headers as well as more general ways to set headers if needed.
+provide easy helpers for adding authentication headers and more general ways to set headers if needed.

-Aside from authentication, headers are also used for a variety of different metadata like the type of machine that is sending the request and cookies that are set.
+Aside from authentication, headers are also used for metadata like the type of machine sending the request and cookies.
 You’ll rarely interact directly with these.

-The first thing you’ll consult when you get a result back is the status code.
+The status code is the first thing you’ll consult when you get a result.
 Status codes indicate what happened with your request to the server.
 You always hope to see 200

 codes, which indicate a successful response.